syrupy-project/syrupy/README.md

 **Amber Extensions**

 - **`AmberSnapshotExtension`**: This is the default extension which generates `.ambr` files.
-Serialization of most data types are supported.
+Serialization of most data types are supported, including stdlib dataclasses.
+For attrs and Pydantic models, see the [serializer plugins example](https://github.com/syrupy-project/syrupy/blob/main/tests/syrupy/extensions/amber/test_amber_serializer_plugins.py).
   - Line control characters are normalised when snapshots are generated i.e. `\r` and `\n` characters are all written as `\n`.
 This is to allow interoperability of snapshots between operating systems that use disparate line control characters.
 - **`SingleFileAmberSnapshotExtension`**: A variant of the `AmberSnapshotExtension` which writes 1 snapshot per file.